eylamf/react-native-toast-machine/README.md

 1. `ToastInfo` - describes the structure of a Toast.
 2. `ToastInfoWithId` - the same as the above, but with a unique `id` attribute.
-3. `CustomToastComponentProps` - the props provided to a custom component rendered using the `customToastComponent` prop.
+3. `ToastProviderProps` - the props for the `ToastProvider` component.

 ## Contributing